silicakes/scrollio/API.md

 #### scrollTo
 ```
-import {scrollTo, easeInOutQuint} from "scrollio";
+import {scrollTo, easeInOutQuint} from "scrollio-js";

 const element = document.body; // a scrollable HTML element
 const to = 1000; // desired destination of scrolling